 We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit.

-In our opinion, proper accounting records have been maintained and the financial statements, which are in agreement therewith, give the information required by the Jamaican Companies Act in the manner so required.
+In our opinion, proper accounting records have been kept and the financial statements are in agreement therewith, and give the information required by the Jamaica Companies Act, in the manner so required.

+Chartered Accountants

-Chartered Accountants Kingston, Jamaica July 24, 2024
+Kingston, Jamaica July 24, 2024